GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Summary

 A PIV credential remains the primary authenticator for federal users, but there are modern phishing-resistant options to create a more holistic authenticator strategy.
 These options include FIDO2 and WebAuthN, but more may be identified in the future.
-Many agencies are surprised that they support these modern options today and many more are deploying pilots or moving into production to reduce or completely remove passwords towards a passwordless future.
+Many agency personnel are surprised that their agency supports these modern options.
+Agencies can use this playbook to start piloting modern authentication options or deploying the technology into production to reduce or completely remove passwords.

 # Appendix A - References